lukepate/logger/aritcle.md

 ### Step 3 - Adding Logs

-Now that we have a logger, we'll need a way to use it.
+Now that we have our logger installed, we'll need a way to use it.
+In our App.js file were going to bring in Morgan for capturing HTTP requests.
+We'll use Morgans standard "combined" format and pass the stream to our Winston logger.
-Let's create a simple Express API to reenact some web traffic so our logger can capture some activity.
-For capturing HTTP requests we're going to use Morgan.
+In our app.get we're going to intentionally have the route throw an exception to stream that error to our Winston logger.
+You can see we're using the error method and sending a custom string of some of the requests data.
+This is the information that we're going to see on our log files, so feel free to customize it to your app's needs.

 Your app.js file should look like this: